 - Attracted 105 post comments and 150 people in the (MSP) space (before the giveaway, over 100 people had not heard of SuperOps.ai)

 - Boosted website visits and leads by 385%

 - Increased new users by 591% (when compared to the previous day)

-“We spent only $1500.
-A traditional ads campaign would have cost us a lot more.”
+“We spent only $1500,” adds Palaniappan.
+“A traditional ads campaign would have cost us a lot more.”

 SaaS Marketing Strategy #7: Sales

-14. Gate your demo video
+15. Gate your demo video (or not)

 “I wanted to do something that would attract qualified leads, something that I could create just once and prospects could access over and over again.”

-But there’s another way of looking at it: Users who submitted their contact information were more engaged during live demos.
+But there’s another way of looking at it: users who submitted their contact information were more engaged during live demos.

 Putting these SaaS marketing strategies together